 In the United States, Middle Eastern bread is almost always very flat.
 Pita and lawash have become so ubiquitous, you can always find one or the other in any major American supermarket.
-And I would never complain about this flatbread craze, since these breads are undeniably delicious (keep an eye out for a pita bread post coming soon!).
+And I would never complain about this flatbread craze, since these breads are undeniably delicious.
 But all this is enough to make a person think that pita and lawash are the only two kinds of Middle Eastern bread, which is of course not the case.
 My family eats, bakes, and buys a variety of different Middle Eastern breads, but when anyone in the family asks someone to go buy some "bread" without specifying which type, you can safely assume they mean samoon.

 If you've seen my vegan and traditional kebab posts, you're probably already familiar with samoon.
 While samoon is primarily known as an Iraqi bread, it's eaten in many different parts of the Middle East and Mediterranean.
 And with such a broad reach, samoon varies from place to place and doesn't always look and taste exactly the same.
 The market my family shops at in Chicago carries a version that's very much like this recipe, but you'll also find places with bigger seedless loaves that are cooked at a higher temperature and become slightly charred instead of golden.
 Some versions of samoon even look almost like flatbread.
 Each variety is unique and absolutely delicious, but the thing that unites them all is their pointed oval shape.
 If you're not one of the lucky ones who lives near a samoon bakery, you can use this recipe to make your own.
 But even if you have a samoon shop near you, nothing beats homemade bread.